svenklingel/spatial-visualization-app/README.md

 - Display points, lines, or polygons

 2. Numeric data
-- Classifies numeric column values
-- Selectable classification scheme (supported are all schemes provided by mapclassify)
+- Choropleth maps with either discrete (classified) or continuous color scales
-- Adjustable number of classes
+- For classified data: selectable classification scheme (all mapclassify schemes supported) and adjustable number of classes
+- For continuous data: user-defined minimum and maximum values for the colorbar

 3. .
 Categorical data
-- Shows distinct values from a column
+- Displays distinct values from a selected column
-- Choosable Matplotlib colormap
+- User-selectable Matplotlib colormap
+- Optional filtering to display only specific categories

 4. Heatmap
 - Visualize point density